Roboy/roboy_dialog/docs/user_manual/0_installation.rst

 Also, a working installation of Apache Maven is necessary.
 Please refer to the ``README.md`` for further installation instructions.

-Changing the default configuration, for example the input/output is explained in `Configuration`_.
+Changing the default configuration, for example the input/output is explained in :ref:`Configuration`.

 .. _Optional steps: